-As July 4th approaches, we at Veem have small business in mind.
 America was built on small business, and small business remains the lifeblood of our economy.
-To celebrate Independence Day 2017, we’d like to celebrate the indefatigable American small business, take a look its history, and explore the requisites for small business advantage today.
+To celebrate Independence Day 2017, we took a look back at our history to explore the requisites for small business advantage throughout the ages and to see how it compares to today.

 Small business advantage in the Medieval Age